 The library pursues an active instruction program.
 LIBR 1101, a for-credit course which is part of Area B of the Core, is taught face to face as well as online.
 The course is designed to orient students to doing research in academic libraries and to critically evaluating information and media resources.
 Library skills classes are also arranged at the request of faculty and tailored to specific assignments and class needs.
 Individuals seeking assistance with library resources and research needs can utilize reference services at the reference desks, via telephone, and through the 24/7online chat reference service available through the library web site.
 Students can make personal research appointments with librarians through the GoPRO service.

 The Annie Belle Weaver Special Collections area on the ground floor of Ingram Library provides access to information about the history of the university and the geographic area it serves.
 Photographs, family histories, and other materials associated with the west Georgia region are included in Special Collections, as are materials on sacred harp music and American psalmody.
-The Humanistic Psychology and Parapsychology collections include the papers of Sidney Jourard, Carmi Harari, William Roll and Edith Weisskopf-Joelson.
+The Humanistic Psychology and Parapsychology collections include the papers of Sidney Jourard, Carmi Harari, William Roll, Ingo Swann, and Edith Weisskopf-Joelson.
 A special effort is made to acquire the manuscript collections of individuals who have represented the region in state or national legislative bodies.
 One of the most notable collections is that associated with Georgia's Political Heritage Program, begun by university faculty in 1985.
 The collection includes taped interviews with state and national leaders, among them most of Georgia's post-World War II governors, U.N.
 Ambassador Andrew Young, U.S. House Speaker Newt Gingrich and Georgia House Speaker Tom Murphy.
 Senator Herman Talmadge was the first interview subject for the program.
 The Talmadge collection is particularly significant as it includes some thirty-five interviews recorded between 1985 and 1995 as well as interviews with his staff and some of his supporters.
 The Thomas B. Murphy Reading Room and State Capitol Office installation, dedicated in 2012, honors Georgia House Speaker Tom Murphy who left office in 2002 with the distinction of serving as the nation’s longest-serving House speaker.
 Murphy’s office was replicated as part of a library facility renovation completed in 2011 and funded with a special state legislative appropriation honoring his service to the state of Georgia.
 The university’s Center for Public History and Thomas B. Murphy Center for Public Service are located on the ground floor of the library.